Bang snaps: Effect

-Production
+Availability

-Bang snaps are primarily produced alongside other export fireworks in Brazil, Korea and China and are widely available over the counter at small toy stores and shops specializing in jokes, novelties and magic tricks.
+Bang snaps are primarily produced alongside other export fireworks in Brazil, South Korea and China and are widely available over the counter at small toy stores and shops specializing in jokes, novelties and magic tricks.
 The snaps are typically packed in sawdust to prevent them from discharging due to rough handling while in transit.

+In the UK they are advertised as fun snaps, and sold only to people 16 or above.
 Some US states and counties impose the same age restrictions on purchasing bang snaps as that of permitted fireworks, usually 17 or 18.

-In the UK they are advertised as fun snaps, and sold only to people 16 or above.
+They are also a common part of Chinese New Year celebrations.